MFA in Acting from The Ohio State University

 Fights for Film.
 Presentation for the Alliance of Women Directors, October, 2011.

 Topics same as above but more tailored to professional directors than students.

 Interactive 3 Dimensional Education Through Digital Filmmaking.
 Presentation for the American Camp Association Conference, Atlantic City, New Jersey, 2010.

 New Digital Technologies Workshop.
-Presented at the International Family Film Festival 2007 and again in 2008.
+Presented at the International Family Film Festival, Hollywood, California, 2007 and again in 2008.